auctionfinder.com.au ©

-Stamp auctions & Stamp collecting
+Australian Stamp Auctions & Stamp Collecting

 Some may consider stamp collection and trading as a mundane pastime and that couldn’t be further from the truth.
-Auctions and online sales of rare stamps can be fiercely battled and incredible prices reached with some Australian stamps reaching the $100,000’s and overseas prices in the millions have often been reached.
+Philatelic auctions and online sales of rare stamps can be fiercely battled and incredible prices reached with some Australian stamps reaching the $100,000’s and overseas prices in the millions have often been reached.

 1. Locating stamps

 Auctions are a major part of the philatelic market.
 The first step towards buying at auction is getting on an auction house’s mailing list, or at least getting to a catalog for an upcoming sale.
-Most auction firms gladly send catalogues without charge and may email updates.
+Most auction firms gladly send catalogs without charge and may email updates.

 2. Sorting out your collection